ojedat25/Anime-Database-and-Community/README.txt

 - Details: View anime information including genre, seasons, and ratings.
 - Comments & Ratings: Users can leave comments and ratings for anime.
 - Pagination: Anime and comments are paginated for better navigation.

+How to Run:
+-Install dependencies: npm install express (and mysql2) Start the server: node server.js
+Set up the MySQL database with tables for anime and ratings.